markschl/seqtool/doc/_head.md

 [Zstandard](http://facebook.github.io/zstd)) out of the box.

-The tool is written in [Rust](https://www.rust-lang.org) and aims at solving simple tasks that might otherwise only be solved by writing custom scripts.
+The tool is written in [Rust](https://www.rust-lang.org) and aims at solving simple tasks that might otherwise only be solved by writing custom scripts while being very fast.
 This is possible with the use of [variables and mathematical expressions](wiki/variables).
 In contrast to [biopieces](https://github.com/maasha/biopieces), no custom format is used for passing information between commands.
 Instead, it is possible to use '[attributes](wiki/attributes)', which are key=value strings added to the sequence headers, or custom CSV fields.

 It uses the [Rust-Bio](http://rust-bio.github.io/) and [seq_io](https://github.com/markschl/seq_io) libraries, amongst others